 Guess Inc ran a sponsored hashtag back in September 2018, which is still getting new videos; and has had over 38 million views at time of writing.

-US grocery brand, Kroger has even launched the first shoppable products campaign on TikTok, using the hashtag #TransformUrDorm to get the attention of students.
+Another example of TikTok marketing, US grocery brand, Kroger has even launched the first shoppable products campaign on TikTok, using the hashtag #TransformUrDorm to get the attention of students.

 You can read more about that campaign over on AdWeek.